 Individuals undergoing Mohs micrographic surgery to remove skin cancer on the face are candidates for skin cancer reconstruction.

 Candidates range from 20s to 80s.
 A consultation is usually recommended to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
 A consultation is also usually recommended to establish a tentative surgical plan as all cancer reconstruction surgeries are different.
 Reasonable expectations must be established about what cancer reconstruction surgery can and cannot accomplish as with all plastic surgery procedures.
+As with all facial plastic surgery procedures, results can vary.

 Recovery from skin cancer reconstruction is specific to the individual.
 The duration of recovery will vary from person to person.
 The expected recovery depends on a host of factors, including the individual’s past medical and surgical history, current health status, and the extent and location of the reconstruction.
 For example, the recovery time may be extended from days to weeks if the repair requires multiple stages.